Why I Shoot Film

 At this time, I’m including film photography in all my collections at no extra cost to you.
 I’m still learning and experimenting, and I love getting to be creative with film without the pressure of producing a specific number of photos.

 For an adventure session, yes!
-For weddings and elopements, no. Having to change rolls for every 36 photos taken is too much of an interruption into the flow of the day for me to be comfortable shooting only film, and I much prefer having my digital cameras to quickly capture important moments without missing a thing.
+For weddings and elopements, no. Having to change rolls after every 36 photos taken is too much of an interruption into the flow of the day for me to be comfortable shooting only film, and I much prefer having my digital cameras to quickly capture important moments without missing a thing.

 It really depends on too many conditions, from how much time we have together to how the film is developed, for me to guarantee a certain number of film photos.
 But I always shoot at least one roll of film at each wedding, and if you’re excited about film I will make every effort to take as many film photos as I can for you.